malwaredllc/byob/README.md

 ### Generator

-   *generates unique, virtually undetectable droppers with staged payloads and a number of optional features can be added via intuitive command-line arguments* (`generator.py -h/--help` for detailed usage information)
+   *Generates unique, virtually undetectable droppers with staged payloads and a number of optional features can be added via intuitive command-line arguments* (`generator.py -h/--help` for detailed usage information)

 ### Server

-   *console based command & control server with a persistent database for managing the client's reverse TCP shell sessions, tracking tasks issued to each client, storing results of each client's completed tasks, as well as hosting the byob.remote package online for clients to access remotely*
+   *Console based command & control server with a persistent database for managing the client's reverse TCP shell sessions, tracking tasks issued to each client, storing results of each client's completed tasks, as well as hosting the byob.remote package online for clients to access remotely*